Us college students have a really bad reputation when it comes to eating habits.

 Let me tell you one thing: it is possible to eat healthy when you are a college student.

-“I don’t have enough time to cook” is something we’ve all said at some point of your lives.
+“I don’t have enough time to cook” is something we’ve all said at some point in your lives.
 But it’s 2018!
 This is the era of fitness and veganism, so that’s not an excuse anymore.

 You can eat well and even SAVE time!
 There are tons of easy and healthy recipes out there, just one click away from you.